-Labour cost and repair work to the account of the manufacturer are based on a predetermined rate schedule and must not exceed the wholesale price of the replacement parts.
-Shall your unit or a component be defective, contact immediately your VENTIS dealer.
+Shall your unit or a components be defective, contact immediately your CENTURY.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number;
+- Your name, address and telephone number; - Serial number and model name as indicated

-- Bill of sale and dealer's name;

-- Installation configuration;
+Installation configuration;

-- Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.

-Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your VENTIS dealer.
-Any merchandise shipped to our plant without authorization will be refused automatically and returned to the sender.
+- on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information. - Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your CENTURY.
+Any merchandise shipped to our plant without authorization will be refused automatically and returned to sender.